 This page also exposes the website’s programming language and server, creating room for potential vulnerabilities that could be used in an attack.

-In addition, by using either the accompanying statistics data on the right-hand side of Asset Search’ search results page, or Elementary Analysis, users can handily search for specific rankings of Product, Service, and AS Name that return certain HTTP status code.
+For reference, by using either the accompanying statistics data on the right-hand side of the Asset Search search results page or Elementary Analysis, users can handily search for specific rankings of Product, Service, and AS Name that return certain HTTP status codes.

 Source : Criminal IP (https://www.criminalip.io)

 Leave a Reply